SpeedyWeather/SpeedyWeather.jl/docs/joss/paper.md

 library-style interface.
 Users write notebooks, directly into Julia's read-evaluate-print loop (REPL) or short scripts to run models rather than merely supplying parameters and input arrays.
-A model is created bottom-up by first defining the discretization and any non-default model components with their respective parameters.
+A model is constructed bottom-up by first defining the discretization and any non-default model components with their respective parameters.
 All components are then collected into a single model object which, once initialized, returns a simulation object.
 A simulation contains everything, the model with all parameters as created before but also all prognostic and diagnostic variables.
 Such a simulation can then be run, but also accessed before and after to analyze or visualize the current variables, or individual terms of the equations.
-One can also adjust parameters or define new model components before resuming the simulation.
+One can also adjust some parameters before resuming the simulation.
 While these steps can be written into a script for reproducibility, the same steps can be executed and interacted with one-by-one in the REPL or in a single Jupyter or Pluto notebook.